 Isabelle Hallé of Portsmouth High School spent time this summer in France with the Dartmouth Rassias Summer Language Program.
 When she returns to Portsmouth High School this fall, she will continue to serve as a member of the National Honor Society, as well as a mentor to third grade students in the Portsmouth Amigos program and to freshmen in the S2S mentor program.
 For the past two years, Isabelle has been awarded the Haven Medal as the highest academically ranked student in her class.
 She has also been a violin student at Portsmouth Music and Arts Center for 10 years and is a first violin in the Strings Ensemble in her school.
 Isabelle has worked at the Portsmouth Public Library for nearly three years, and serves as a tutor during the school year.
 She is passionate about language and culture, and last year, she traveled to Japan and hosted a Japanese student as part of the Portsmouth-Nichinan exchange program.

 The national Harvard Prize Book Award program encourages Harvard alumni to conduct outreach to their local schools, to give students who may consider applying to Harvard a local contact and role model.

-David Wolowitz, a Director at McLane Law Firm’s Portsmouth Office, was the first to introduce the program to Seacoast schools, where he has been honoring students for more than twenty years.
-More than 60 New Hampshire schools have had students honored with the award.
+David Wolowitz, a Director at McLane Law Firm’s Portsmouth Office, was the first to introduce the program to Seacoast schools, where he has been honoring students for more than 25 years.

 “This award recognizes students not just for their academic accomplishments, but for their acts of responsible citizenship and positive contributions to their communities,” comments David Wolowitz.